 Tunisia is the center of the Mediterranean and is located in the northern part of the African continent.
 At any time of the year, he generously shares with the visiting treasures of his nature and history.
 If the treasured ticket here and the tickets are already in your pocket, it would be nice to define a cultural program for yourself.
 What is worth a visit in Tunisia?
 Let’s look at several places included in the “mandatory” tourist list.

 Where to go in Tunisia

-Another place of mass pilgrimage of tourists -The legendary Carthage.
-Before our era, it was a city-state.
-During the cruel Punic Wars, Carthage was completely destroyed by the Roman Empire.
-Years of its rule were marked here by the construction of temples, the Capitol, an amphitheater, a water pipe, a commercial port, several public bath-houses and other structures.
-Now all this is very impressive and majestic Carthaginian ruins.
-For their full inspection of the standard time, any excursion will never be enough, and a day, probably, too.
+Another place of mass pilgrimage for tourists is the legendary Carthage.
+BC it was a city-state.
+During the fierce Punic Wars, Carthage was completely destroyed by the Roman Empire.
+The years of her domination were marked here by the construction of temples, the Capitol, an amphitheater, a water supply system, a trading port, several public baths, and other buildings.
+Now all this is very impressive and magnificent Carthaginian ruins.
+For a full inspection of the standard time, any excursion will never be enough, and probably a day, too.

-All this and many other interesting things can be seen in this North African country.
+All this and much more can be seen in this North African country..